##No matter how little money and how few possessions you own, having a dog makes you rich. – Louis Sabin

-With its numerous parks, open spaces and of course ‘El Rio’ Garden of the Turia meandering through the centre, Valencia is a great place to own a dog.
-I love nearly all animals… not insects, fish, and reptile-type creatures… and I especially love dogs.
+With its numerous parks, open spaces and of course ‘El Rio’ Turia Gardens meandering through the centre, Valencia is a great place to own a dog.
+I love animals…and I especially love dogs.
 Not having one here in Valencia, an incredibly dog friendly city has been a thorn in my side since I arrived.
 I’d love to adopt a furry companion, but with my circumstances, always slightly up in the air, I’ve despairingly concluded that now is not the right time to own a dog.

 I don’t drive but it was easy to get there, being only a 20-minute bus ride towards Lliria on the number 145 from outside Nuevo Centro.
 I was a bit lost at first, but I followed the sounds of loud, excited barking and found the refuge on an old industrial estate.
 The first thing I noticed was a big ‘S.O.S’ spray painted on the wall, and my feeling of excitement faded away as the reality of the situation sunk in.
 Those barks weren’t excited greetings, they were from desperate animals, just like most of the dogs I was about to meet, dogs that were only there because they’d been abandoned or mistreated.